baladithyab/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 The `dynamoNamespace` field in DynamoGraphDeployment specs is officially deprecated.
 From the CRD schema:

-> *"DynamoNamespace is deprecated and will be removed in a future version.
+> *"dynamoNamespace is deprecated and will be removed in a future version.
 The DGD Kubernetes namespace and DynamoGraphDeployment name are used to construct the Dynamo namespace for each component."*

 **Impact**: The field still works but generates warnings.
 All 103 usages in existing blueprints will be removed in a future update.